tiagosimoes/FasterChatGPT/README.md

 ## How does it work?
 It's all client-side, in just a single HTML file https://github.com/tiagosimoes/FasterChatGPT/blob/main/index.html, if you know a bit of JavaScript you'll grok it.

-It amazes me that it's possible to create a complete and very useful app with these few lines of code.

 <br><br><br>